-Exams (55% of final grade: Quizzes 30 pts, midterm 30 pts., final 50 pts.)
+Exams (50% of final grade: Quizzes 20 pts, Midterm 30 pts., Final 50 pts.)

 Quizzes will be given online via Canvas and with Respondus Lock Down Browser enabled.
 Quizzes will consist of multiple choice, true/false, and/or short answer questions.
-You will have approximately 15 minutes to complete each quiz and you may not pause the quiz once you begin.
+You will have approximately 15-20 minutes to complete each quiz and you may not pause the quiz once you begin.
 Please be certain you have a reliable internet connection before beginning each quiz.
-Each quiz will be available at 7:00am on the assigned Wednesday and close at 11:59pm on Friday.
 Failure to take a quiz during the availability period will result in a score of "0" for that quiz.
 Make-ups will not be given for quizzes.
 Quizzes are open note, open book.
 Please complete the quiz on your own and do not collaborate with other students.